verrazzano/docs/content/en/docs/setup/install/modify-installation.md

 This document shows how you can modify Verrazzano to add customizations to your installation.

-## Verrazzano custom resource
+## Verrazzano resource

-The Verrazzano custom resource controls the installation of Verrazzano in a cluster.
+The Verrazzano resource controls the installation of Verrazzano in a cluster.
 The life cycle of this custom resource controls the life cycle of Verrazzano.
 You can apply customizations to Verrazzano by modifying the specification of this resource.
-The following is an example of a Verrazzano custom resource without extra configurations.
+The following is an example of a Verrazzano resource without extra configurations.

 {{< clipboard >}}
 <div class="highlight">